Safwan-91/Facial-Recognition/README.md

 Here are the key points of the project,

-– Used Principal Component Analysis for dimensionality reduction on a database of human faces for facial recognition.
+– Used Singular Value Decomposition for dimensionality reduction on a database of human faces for facial recognition.

 – Eigen faces were used for facial recognition by projecting individual image vectors onto the Eigen space.